The 11th Century: The world before the Crusades

 Fatimid Caliphate

-This Muslim dynasty took their name from her, which is why is it known as the 'Fatimid' Caliphate.
+This Muslim dynasty took their name from her, which is why it is known as the 'Fatimid' Caliphate.

 al-Husayn rose up in rebellion against the Abbasid caliphate and sought to build his own Muslim empire.